liquiidio/UnityPluginSuiteGitbook/docs/page-md_README.md

 Returns the transactionId

 ### Custom SignProvider
-Custom SignProvider Is also possible to implement your own **ISignProvider** to customize how the signatures and key handling is done.
+Custom SignProviderIs also possible to implement your own **ISignProvider** to customize how the signatures and key handling is done.

 Example: